Successful ABM Campaigns: Tips and Creative Examples

 • One-to-one ABM campaigns: Using hyper-targeted campaigns aimed to help one specific company convert.
 Mostly used for high-value companies.

-• One-to-few ABM campaigns: Also called "ABM lite", this type of campaign targets second-tier accounts that fit the target audience but aren't quite as high valued.
-Campaigns are not quite as personalized, but target specific benefits or pain points.
+• One-to-few ABM campaigns: Also called "ABM lite", this type of campaign targets second-tier accounts that fit the target audience but aren't quite as high value.
+Campaigns are not quite as personalized but target specific benefits or pain points.

 • One-to-many ABM campaigns: This type of campaign groups companies based on specific features, needs, goals, or challenges.
 Also called programmatic ABM, this strategy uses software to deliver relevant content based on industry or vertical.